Skip to main content

 • gameplay

-• “The visuals/performance are incredible, don't get me wrong, but the gameplay itself was overwhelmingly disappointing and the only thing that kept me playing was the storyline and how much I wanted to see how it would end.”
+• “The visuals and performance are incredible, but the gameplay itself was overwhelmingly disappointing.
+The only thing that kept me playing was the storyline and how much I wanted to see how it would end.”

 • graphics

-• “The forest is my favorite area visually; it has that folklore-like aesthetic mixed with all the shades of grey.”
+• “The forest is my favourite area visuals-wise; it has that folklore-like aesthetic mixed with various shades of grey.”

-• “The forest is my favorite area visuals-wise; it has that folklore-like aesthetic but is mixed with all the (less than 50) shades of grey.”
+• “The forest is my favourite area visuals-wise; it has that folklore-like aesthetic mixed with various shades of grey.”

 • optimization